Using SSL with mIRC

 around the world also depend on secure communications, whether for

 personal, political, business, or other reasons.
-Whether you need to

 Important issues to note